Seattle’s Payge Turner harbors no regrets about her memorable run on ‘The Voice’

 Turner received high praise from the show’s celebrity coaches throughout with Blake Shelton predicting she’d contend to win Season 19.
 She seemed to vibe with her coach Gwen Stefani until Tuesday night when fans voted her teammate Carter Rubin into the final nine and Stefani chose to advance country singer Ben Allen.

-Turner harbors no ill will toward Stefani — “I’m 100 percent not mad at her at all” — and says she’s pulling for her former teammates to win the competition.
+Turner harbors no ill will toward Stefani — “I’m 100% not mad at her at all” — and says she’s pulling for her former teammates to win the competition.
 “I want her to win so bad because that means I win, too,” Turner said.

 The singer was already back in Seattle from Los Angeles by Thursday and said she has plans to release new music soon through her website.
 She hasn’t received the call from a record label yet (in case you haven’t been paying attention, this is a terrible year for music and musicians), but her experience on “The Voice” reinforced the idea that she’s on the right path.